 What you tend to find is that the highest short-term returns for growth stocks are typically with small-cap stocks.
 These small-cap stocks may be best to buy after a correction or crash in the stock market.
 This is because these stocks are typically very volatile, and in general, are heavily reliant on the overall market sentiment and movement.

 Dividend stocks should also be held and accumulated through corrections and crashes, but the price at which you purchase these stocks does not matter as much.
-This is because dividend stocks are typically less volatile and tend to gain in capital appreciation as companies continue to grow their dividends.
+This is because dividend stocks are typically less volatile and tend to gain in capital appreciation over the long-term as companies continue to grow their dividends.
 Furthermore, in many cases, you'll be investing in a dividend-paying company because of its dividend, not because of its capital appreciation potential.

-So, in almost all cases, it makes sense to have both dividend and growth stocks in your portfolio.
+Therefore, in almost all cases, it makes sense to have both dividend and growth stocks in your portfolio.
 The percentages you determine should completely depend on your current situation, such as your age, income level, and what your goals are.

 For example, if I were 24, made $60,000 a year, and expected to retire after 60, my portfolio would consist largely of small, medium, and large growth stocks.
 If I made even more per year, I would allocate more to dividend stocks.